mattpe/mdds/05-internet-radio.md

 1. Stream audio (or video) via Icecast from local computer to other client computers
 1. Test playing the stream with another computer (consumer of the stream) e.g. by using VLC as a player software
 1. Create simple html page for playing your stream (Radio player)
+1. Use Icecast admin panel to monitor connections

 Returning: Short report including a written description and screen shots displaying the working system.
 Check assignment in OMA.